| One of the key

 attempt to gain additional Ah capacity, but at the cost of a shorter cycle

+life.
 Represented in Table

 2 (below), the electrolyte in a fully charged battery is still 62.48%